emunozh/smum/docs/1-um.rst

     - :math:`i_{E,cooling}` heating intensity.
     - :math:`i_{E,heating}` cooling intensity.
     - :math:`P` Population of the urban agglomeration.
-    - :math:`f` Floor space are per capita.
+    - :math:`f` Floor space area per capita.
     - :math:`cp`

+**Transport:**
-The total energy demand for the transport sector is computed as follows:
+The total energy demand for the transport sector is computed based on the different types of transportation observed within the analyzed system:

 .. math::

     I_{E,transport} = I_{E,passenger} + I_{E,freight} + I_{E,aviation} + I_{E,marine}

-The computation of energy demand for the passenger transportation can be computed as follows:
+When anaylzing a city the first xx (Summand) surface passenger transport will be the most relevant.
+For this transportation category the energy demand is calculated based on the different types of passenger transport found in the city:

 .. math::